SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/DocumentMigration_Agent/v1DocumentMigrationAgent_GetForDateRange.md

 Gets a migration summary for documents in the provided date-rage

 ## Online Restricted: ## The DocumentMigration agent is not available in Online by default.
 Access must be requested specifically when app is registered.
-Intended for SuperOffice-internal apps
+Intended for SuperOffice-internal apps.

 ## Query String Parameters